C/1980 E1 (Bowell)

 C/1980 E1 is a non-periodic comet discovered by Edward L. G. Bowell on 11 February 1980 and which came closest to the Sun (perihelion) in March 1982.
 It is leaving the Solar System on a hyperbolic trajectory due to a close approach to Jupiter.
-In the 42 years since its discovery only two objects with higher eccentricities have been identified, 1I/ʻOumuamua (1.2) and 2I/Borisov (3.35).
+In the 43 years since its discovery only 3 objects with higher eccentricities have been identified, 1I/ʻOumuamua (1.2), 2I/Borisov (3.35), and 3I/ATLAS (6.15).

 Overview

 Before entering the inner Solar System for a 1982 perihelion passage, C/1980 E1 had a barycentric (epoch 1950-Jan-01) orbit with an aphelion of 75000 AU, and a period of approximately 7.1 million years.

 As the comet was approaching on 9 December 1980, it passed within 0.228 AU of Jupiter, which accelerated the comet briefly giving an (epoch 1981-Jan-09) eccentricity of 1.066.
 The comet came to perihelion on 12 March 1982, when it had a velocity of 23.3 km/s with respect to the Sun.
 Since the epoch of 1977-Mar-04, C/1980 E1 has had a barycentric eccentricity greater than 1, keeping it on a hyperbolic trajectory that will eject it from the Solar System.
 Objects in hyperbolic orbits have a negative semimajor axis, giving them a positive orbital energy.
 After leaving the Solar System, C/1980 E1 will have an interstellar velocity ($v_\infty$) of 3.77 km/s.
 The Minor Planet Center does not directly list a semimajor axis for this comet.
+On 24 January 2022, C/2024 L5 (ATLAS) had a similar episode with Saturn, resulting in its ejection from the Solar System.

 The escape velocity from the Sun at Neptune's orbit is 7.7 km/s.
 By June 1995, the comet was passing Neptune's orbit at 30.1 AU from the Sun continuing its ejection trajectory at 8.6 km/s.
 Since February 2008, the comet has been more than 50 AU from the Sun.

 Emission of OH (hydroxide) was observed pre-perihelion while the comet was nearly 5 AU from the Sun.
 CN (cyanide) was not detected until the comet was near perihelion.
 The comet nucleus was estimated to have a radius of several kilometers.
 The surface crust was probably a few meters thick.